Skip to main content

 • Use XOR when exactly one condition should hold.

-• IS_NA vs FALSE/TRUE
+IS_NA vs FALSE/TRUE

-• Use IS_NA to detect undefined values in real data.
+• Use IS_NA to detect undefined values.

 Pitfalls & troubleshooting

-• IF result looks incomplete: check whether the condition is undefined for some intersections; use IS_NA to spot where inputs are missing.
+• IF(…) result looks incomplete: check whether the condition is undefined for some intersections; use IS_NA to spot where inputs are missing.

 • Cube size risk: IS_NA expands to a fully expanded cube and can hit maximum cube size.

-• Conditions “look wrong”: spot-check both operands at the same intersection in Data preview (the root cause is often upstream values, not the comparison).
+• Conditions look wrong: check both operands at the same intersection in Data preview; the root cause is often upstream values, not the comparison itself.

 • Between logic: make it explicit with AND(GTE(...), LTE(...)) rather than relying on a single comparison.